airpair/creating-container-components-part-1-shadow-dom/post.md

 TODO: Insert Image (of `ot-site` with real content)

-Most developers making Single Page Applications no longer need to re-use layouts on multiple pages--but we continue to have repeating layout structures, like content panels *within* our applications.
+Developers making Single Page Applications no longer need to re-use layouts on multiple pages--but we continue to have repeating layout structures, like content panels *within* our applications.

-At OpenTable, we're using an approach we call "micro-apps".
-Each micro-app is a separate SPA.
+At OpenTable, we're using an approach we call "micro-apps"; each micro-app is a separate SPA.
 We quickly realized that in addition to content panels, we also still needed a way to efficiently share our top-level product layout and navigation... so we considered our options.

 ## Templates & Includes